YuzukiTsuru/AmiiboTap/README.md

 > This project is for learning and testing purposes only, This project is not responsible for any infringement behavior.

+## Help Wanted
+I am trying to get libnfc as a submodule in git and cmake to build, but I cann't get it corrected.

 ## Build from source

 ### Linux